Skip to content

 What are the timescales?

-Wilder Wallington is a long-term project, with milestones set up along the way.
-The last couple of years have seen the start of the process with the mass tree planting as part of the DEFRA funded Green Recovery Challenge Fund.
-There have also been river quality studies, habitat surveys, ongoing native species conservation programmes and crucially the start of discussions with tenant farmers, partners and the community about what we all hope to achieve.
-Shorter-term goals have been identified looking at what is achievable quickly, but a lot of this ambition will take time to achieve, we’re setting 2030 as a key date to see significant change and improvement across the Wallington estate.
+Wilder Wallington is a long-term generational programme, which began in 2020, with support through two major government funded initiatives - DEFRA’s Green Recovery Challenge Fund and Natural England’s Nature for Climate Change.
+This enabled river quality studies, habitat surveys, species conservation programmes and crucially the start of habitat creation in partnership with our tenant farmers, partners and the community.
+Shorter-term goals have been identified looking at what is achievable quickly, but a lot of this ambition will take time to achieve.

 • Baseline Habitat Surveys